 From classics to more contemporary reads, there are so many fabulous books out there, but these are our top ten picks.

 They’re in no particular order, and if you click on any of them they will take you through to Amazon to read more about them, check out the reviews and buy if you like the look of them for your child.

 4. Anything at all by Roald Dahl.
 Anything, they’re all great.
 We have started with Esio Trot and The Giraffe and the Pelly and Me, and we’ll be working our way through them all, just as I did.
 The BFG is my favourite.

 10. The Rainbow Fairies books by Daisy Meadows.
 There are over 100 of these, so plenty to keep her going with!

 I’d also pop in a special mention here for her Storytime magazine subscription, too.
 We reviewed Storytime last year, and as a result of trying it, we took out a subscription to it.

-Non-Fiction Suggestions for 5 Year Olds:
+Non-Fiction Books for 5 Year Olds

 There are lots of them in the series, and as you can see, we’ve got 6 so far and I imagine we’ll have them all at some point.
 It will be a nice to have the collection to refer back to over the years and to pass onto her little brother.